gucci-j/gucci-j.github.io/about.md

 ## Currently

-I'm a master student at [The University of Sheffield](https://www.sheffield.ac.uk/) majoring in Computer Science with Speech and Language Processing.
+I am a master's student at [the University of Sheffield](https://www.sheffield.ac.uk/), studying for an MSc in Computer Science with Speech and Language Processing.

 My curriculum vitae (CV) is available [here]({{ site.baseurl }}/resources/about/a_yamaguchi_cv.pdf).

 ## Research Interests

-Natural Language Processing, Natural Language Understanding, Generative Models, Machine Learning
+Natural Language Understanding, Negotiation Dialogue, Natural Language Processing, Machine Learning

 ## Recent Work